VFC Program

 These requirements apply to all VFC providers including hospitals, pharmacies and large healthcare systems.

-Screen for VFC Eligibility at Every Immunization Visit
+Screen for VFC Eligibility at Every Patient Visit

 Determine Which VFC Eligibility Criterion Is Met